apache/guacamole-manual/src/cas-auth.md

 : The URI to redirect back to upon successful authentication.
 Normally this will be the full URL of your Guacamole installation.

-Additional optional properties are available to control how CAS tokens are processed, including whether [CAS ClearPass](cas-clearpass) should be used and how user group memberships should be derived:
+Additional optional properties are available to control how CAS-related data is processed, including whether [CAS ClearPass](cas-clearpass) should be used and how user group memberships should be derived: